pubgeo/pubgeo/README.md

 # JHU/APL pubgeo
-JHU/APL is committed to advancing the state of the art in geospatial computer vision by advocating for public data sets and open source software.
-For more information on this and other efforts, please visit [JHU/APL](http://www.jhuapl.edu/pubgeo.html).
+JHU/APL is working to help advance the state of the art in geospatial computer vision by developing public benchmark data sets and open source software.
+For more information on this and other efforts, please visit JHU/APL.

 ## SHR3D